alekssadowski95/FreeCAD-Configurators/parts-catcher-bins/README.md

 ![](../images/Unbenannt1.gif)

 ## How to use
 This parts catcher bins configurator was created to help in the quality control process in production of cnc turned parts.
+The parts catcher bins are intended to be 3D printed.
+Each bin is getting printed separatelly.

 ![](../images/Unbenannt4.png)